ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

     - `<installation_directory>\gsk8\bin`
     - `<installation_directory>\gsk8\lib`

-Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #procedure_4}